vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[5]state-management/[lib=react]/page.md

 // This component is a child of `<MediaProvider>` function MediaPlayerUI() {
-  // - This is a live subscription to the media paused store.
+  // - This is a live subscription to the media paused state.
-  // - All stores are lazily subscribed to on prop access. const { paused } = useMediaState();
+  // - All subscriptions are lazily created on prop access. const { paused } = useMediaState();
   // ...
 }
 ```